Skip to main content

 The connection between the hormonal grid and the arterial highways is direct and profound.
 Testosterone interacts with the vascular system through multiple pathways, acting as a key modulator of arterial function.
 One of its primary roles is to support the health of the endothelium.

 Conversely, when testosterone is low, the production of nitric oxide can decrease.
 This leads to a state of endothelial dysfunction, where arteries become less flexible and more constricted.
-This state of constriction increases and creates a turbulent blood flow that can contribute to endothelial damage, setting the stage for the development of atherosclerotic plaques.
+This state of constriction increases blood pressure and creates a turbulent blood flow that can contribute to endothelial damage, setting the stage for the development of atherosclerotic plaques.

 Low testosterone is also linked to a state of chronic, low-grade inflammation throughout the body.
 This systemic inflammation is a key driver of the atherosclerotic process, as inflammatory cells are central to the formation and progression of arterial plaques.
 By addressing the hormonal deficit, we can begin to influence these foundational mechanisms of arterial health, shifting the environment from one that promotes disease to one that supports vascular integrity and function.